DisappointmentIncarnate/CapstoneProject/README.md

-# Capstone Project - (joy34)
+# Capstone Project - (joy34) - Action roguelike game/demo made in Godot
 This project is made for 2244 INFSCI 1740 SEC1200.
 The project is a small game/demo of an action roguelike game with the purpose of learning the Godot game engine and fulfilling capstone requirements.

-This project will create a file within the %appdata%/Godot/app_userdata folder for the purpose of saving keybindings that are used.
+This project will create a file within the %appdata%/Godot/app_userdata folder for the purpose of saving the keybindings that are used.

 All art assets are created by me as well.